strangelightstudios/strangeraft/cluster_benchmark/tests/README.md

-# Benchmark openraft cluster
+# Benchmark strangeraft cluster

-It builds a cluster locally with a **minimized** store and network layer, and is meant to benchmark and find performance bottleneck of the openraft framework.
+It builds a cluster locally with a **minimized** store and network layer, and is meant to benchmark and find performance bottleneck of the strangeraft framework.